nv-tlabs/diffusion-renderer/README.md

 ### Run time statistics

-The inference code was tested on A100 gpus.
+The inference code was initially tested on A100 (80 GB) GPUs.
 For 512*512 resolution and 24-frame video, 20 denoising steps:

 - Inverse renderer takes 9.7 seconds
 - Forward renderer takes 20.3 seconds (the overhead comes from the VAE encoding of more condition signals, with more proper parallelization it should be similar to inverse renderer)

+The inference code can also run on RTX 4090 (24 GB) GPUs with additiona memory saving options (which is enabled by default in YAML configs).

+- `model_dtype: fp16`, using fp16 mixed precision for model weights.
+- `decode_chunk_size: 8`, decoding the VAE in chunks to save memory, it might slightly hurt temporal consistency.

 ## Acknowledgements